Flank/flank-dashboard/metrics/web/docs/features/deep_links/01_deep_linking.md

 }
 ```

 The `pageParametersUpdatesStream` allows subscribing directly to the `PageParameters` updates of a specific page.
-The `.handlePageParameters()` method allows to handle the new `PageParameters` provided by the `NavigationNotifier` (e.g., when the user opens a deep link, navigates back, etc.).
+The `.handlePageParameters()` method allows reacting to the new `PageParameters` provided by the `NavigationNotifier` (e.g., when the user opens a deep link, navigates back, etc.).

 Once we need to add new `PageParameters` to some page, we should update the corresponding `ChangeNotifier` of this page to implement the `PageNotifier` interface, implement the logic of applying the received `PageParameters`, and the logic of updating the `PageParameters` of this page.